The United States Northern Command has sent teams of crucial personnel underground to protect them from Covid-19 pandemic.

 These facilities are Cheyenne Mountain, the Presidential Emergency Operations Center under the White House, the Raven Rock Mountain Complex in Pennsylvania, and the Mount Weather Emergency Operations Center in Pennsylvania.

-The current Covid-19 crisis hasn't triggered a mass exodus from Washington, but perhaps it has done worse.
-He pushed military leaders to take steps to ensure they remain combat ready.
-After admitting that U.S. military readiness could be impacted by the pandemic, Defense Secretary on Thursday Mark Esper stated that the Pentagon would stop publishing accurate details on Covid-19 cases in its ranks.
+The current Covid-19 crisis hasn't triggered a mass exodus from Washington, but it may have done worse.
+It has pushed military leaders to take steps to ensure they remain combat-ready.
+After admitting that the U.S. military's readiness could be affected by the pandemic, Defense Secretary Thursday Mark Esper stated that the Pentagon would stop publishing accurate details on Covid-19 cases in its ranks.
 The purpose?
 Avoid revealing weaknesses to American opponents.

-While some of O'sSughnessy's forces head into the mountains to await the pandemic in airtight isolation, millions more on the surface won't have the same luxury.
-Army engineers are already deployed to New York to explore the locations of field hospitals. .
-A scenario that represents over a third of the nearly 200.000 cases of the disease in the country.
+While some of O'sSughnessy's forces head into the mountains to wait out the pandemic in hermetic isolation, millions more on the surface will not have the same luxury.
+Army engineers are already deployed in New York to scout field hospital locations .
+A scenario that represents more than a third of the nearly 200.000 cases of the disease in the country.

-As the crisis deepens, the US military appears to be taking a total approach.
-Although the US military is prohibited from carrying out police duties on American soil, President Trump signed an executive order last week.
-The measure authorizes the convocation of one million reserves and concerns the personnel of the army, navy, air force and coast guard.
+As the crisis deepens, the U.S. military appears to be taking an all-out approach.
+Although the U.S. military is prohibited from carrying out police duties on American soil, President Trump signed an executive order last week.
+The measure authorizes the call-up of one million reserves and concerns army, navy, air force and coast guard personnel.